egavrev/devCrewAI/README.md

 # Dev_CREWAI

-🤖 UI and framework around Cutting-edge framework for orchestrating role-playing, autonomous AI agents provided by CrewAI.\
+🤖 UI and framework around Cutting-edge framework for orchestrating role-playing, autonomous AI agents provided by CrewAI.\ on hold as this tasks is much more complex and current LLMs are not at the level of generalization which is necessary.
 Planning of project :

 ## v.0.1